kblok/tech-posts/working-with-stored-procedures.md

 ### A shared database
 Teams tend to have only one SQL Server with a bunch of different versions of the same database, e.g. Dev, Test or CI.

 So, if one developer makes a change in the DEV database it will affect others developers **immediately**.
-Some teams will try to mitigate this problem by altering the database as little as possible, and @channel’ing at Slack, sending an email or even yell in the office when they do so.
+Some teams will try to mitigate this problem by altering the database as little as possible, and @channel’ing at Slack, sending an email or even yelling in the office when they do so.

 ### Lack of Source control
 Maybe you’ve never thought about this but source control plays an important part in your team’s productivity.
 The easier you can integrate your code, track changes or switch between tasks the more productive you are going to be.

-Very few teams put their database under source control, How would you do that?
+Very few teams put their database under source control, how would you do that?
 Don’t worry, we'll get there.

 ### No debugging
 Are you telling me that people debug procedures?
 Yeah...
 I think only two developers do that, but it's possible.